tanerius/Unreal-cpp-boilerplate/README.md

-# Unreal Engine 5.0.x C++ Boilerplate
+# Unreal Engine 5.x C++ Boilerplate

-One of the most frustrating things about Unreal Engine is starting up an empty project where you need to st up and connect all the scafolding.
+One of the most frustrating things about Unreal Engine is starting up an empty project where you need to set up and connect all the scaffolding.
 Especially if you are trying to work it out in C++.
-There are web sites out there that help to quickly set up, but I created this repo so that i can keep it handy each time.
+There are websites out there that help to quickly set up, but I created this repo so that I can keep it handy each time.

-All of the bolerplate code is Blueprint free.
+All of the boilerplate code is Blueprint free.
 It is done entirely in C++.

-This repo is a boilerplate of essential components already conencted with samples of how to do some pretty commonly asked stuff on the net.
+This repo is a boilerplate of essential components already connected with samples of how to do some pretty commonly asked stuff on the net.

 If it helped you, thumbs up!
 I am happy it did.